 Codes and Safety

 As with any fuel, it's important to know and consider the safety guidelines when establishing infrastructure.
 This includes the CSA Natural Gas and Propane Installation Code B149.5-15, which includes requirements for the placement of propane fuel systems and containers in vehicles, and the National Fire Prevention Association's NFPA 58 Vehicular Liquefied Petroleum Gas Code, which applies to the design and installation requirements of propane refueling facilities.
 Your local fire marshal can help with this.
 In addition, your local propane supplier can help determine the right amount of storage needed to adequately meet vehicle fueling needs.

 Fortunately, propane production, storage, and bulk distribution capabilities already exist across most of the U.S. That means establishing propane fueling infrastructure for vehicle refueling only requires the build-out of dispensing equipment—including the storage tank, pump, dispenser, and card reader at a station.
 Learn more about costs associated with propane vehicle infrastructure.

-Upgrading Existing Retail Sites: Most propane vehicles can refuel at existing retail sites that sell propane in small volumes, for example to fill grill canisters and mowers.
+Upgrading Existing Retail Sites: Most propane vehicles can refuel at existing retail sites that sell propane in small volumes, such as for refilling grill canisters and mowers.
 It is important to be knowledgeable about what fuel will cost when using existing retail sites that are not primarily vehicle fueling sites.
 Upgrading dispensing equipment at those sites to a retail-style metering dispenser with a card reader may accommodate broader vehicle refueling and drive demand.
-The pump may also need an upgrade to give vehicles a faster fill rate.
+The pump may also need an upgrade to provide a faster fill rate to vehicles.